 Key Points:

-• Key amenities included a 4 person tub in the bedroom, a large living area, and a stylish accent wall.
+- Key amenities included a 2-person tub in the bedroom, a large living area, and a stylish accent wall.

-• The Suite was a bit “rough around the edges”, but is a good option for those who want extra square footage at an affordable price.
+- My Suite was a bit “rough around the edges”, but an option for those who want extra space at an affordable price.

-I’m a sucker for value and am naturally drawn to properties like Luxor which commonly offers rooms at a comparatively low price point.
+I’m a sucker for value and am naturally drawn to properties like Luxor, which is among the cheapest resorts on the Strip.

 Luxor refreshed a number of their pyramid rooms in 2021, and I’ve been jonesin’ to get into one ever since.